AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    +++Azure SAS

    You can send feeds directly to Amazon SAS buckets.
 This destination type requires a Bucket name, an Application ID, Tenant ID, Key vault URI, Key vault secret name, and a Secret Key.
 See the Azure documentation for [granting limited access to Azure Storage resources using shared access signatures (SAS)](https://learn.microsoft.com/en-us/azure/role-based-access-control/quickstart-assign-role-user-portal) for more information.

+   **Prerequisites**

+   Before you can set Azure SAS as a destination for the Adobe Analytics data feed, complete the following:

+   1. Create an Azure application where Adobe Analytics can send the raw data files.
+For information about creating an Azure application, see the [Microsoft Azure documentation about how to create an Azure Active Directory application](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

+   1.

    +++